 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-SC Tuition Grants is a need-based assistance program for eligible South Carolina students designed to help them obtain an initial undergraduate degree.
+SC Tuition Grants is a need-based assistance program for eligible South Carolina students purusing an initial undergraduate degree.
 They must be attending an eligible independent non-profit institution in South Carolina on a full-time basis to qualify.
+During the most recent academic year, the average South Carolina Tuition Grant award was approximately $3,258.

 Life is a merit-based scholarship program that students at eligible public and independent colleges and universities in South Carolina may qualify for.
 This scholarship can be used to cover the cost of attendance for up to eight terms.